garretchristensen/RaceLottery/README.md

 # RaceLottery
-An interactice design for an ultramarathon lottery
+An interactive design for an ultramarathon lottery